clinical-meteor/cookbook/cookbook/development-tools.md

 ## Development Tools

 You're going to need to set up a development environment if you want to program in Meteor.
-There's a growing ecosystem of tools to use, so the focus in this document is on tools that are known to work together well.
+There's a growing ecosystem of tools to use, so the focus in this document is on tools that are known to work together well and are popular within the Meteor community.

 ===============================================================
 #### Integrated Development Environments